 It goes without saying that any data this site collects is held securely and in compliance with UK (and, where relevant, EU) laws.

-This site does not habitually collect personal data such as your name or email address.
-Obviously if you contact me you may give me such data but I won’t be passing that on to anyone else or using it to try and take over the world.
+This site does not habitually collect personal data such as your name, email address, postal address or IP address.
+Obviously if you contact me you may give me such data, but I won’t be passing that on to anyone else or using it to try to take over the world.

 This site does not do any direct advertising although I may use affiliate links (sparingly) from time to time.
 This never affects what I write in my articles.

-This site does not sell or otherwise pass your data on to anyone other than as part of Google Analytics as mentioned above.
+This site does not sell or otherwise pass your data on to anyone.

 This site has no database so obviously no data is stored therein.